If you’re doing a lot of training or missing certain dietary requirements for some reason or another, you might want to turn to supplements.

 While multivitamins may appear to be an easy panacea, their execution tends to be poor.
 Focusing too heavily on the “multi” aspect, most tend to have below-optimal dosages of vitamins, tending to focus more on having a plethora of vitamins/minerals present.
 Some vitamins are simply not really needed at all (vitamin C for example).
 It is likely more prudent to get a few specific vitamins and minerals in isolation.

 An easy method to cover yourself is to eat LOTS of vegetables with each meal or snack.
 Order an extra side salad when you eat out, make extra vegetables when you cook and have vegetables (and fruit) easily available to snack on.

 It’s also important to customize your supplementation plan according to your needs.
 One thing I’ve done is to download the raw data from my 23andme profile, then run it through Rhonda Patrick’s Genetic Reports system to get a custom report on what things I need to look out for due to my DNA markers.
 For example, I discovered that taking a fish oil supplement is particularly beneficial to people with a particular gene that I have.

 What supplements have worked for you?
 I’m curious to know, just leave a comment below.

-You should also get regular bloodwork done and discuss the results with your nutritionist for further fine tuning.
-I find this website really good for digging deeper into specific bloodwork results and to help you understand such results.
+You should also get regular bloodwork done and discuss the results with your nutritionist for further fine-tuning.
+I find this website really good for digging deeper into specific bloodwork results and helping you understand such results.